Low-depth amplitude estimation via statistical eigengap estimation

 \section{Abstract}

-Amplitude estimation, in its original form, is formulated as phase estimation upon the Grover walk operator.
-Since its introduction, subsequent improvements to the algorithm have removed the use of phase estimation and introduced low-depth variants that trade speedup factors for lower circuit depth.
-We make the key observation that amplitude estimation is equivalent to estimating the energy gap of an effective Hamiltonian, whereby discrete time evolution is generated by amplitude amplification.
-This enables us to develop two amplitude estimation algorithms for both Heisenberg-limited and low-depth circuit regimes, inspired by statistical phase estimation techniques developed for seemingly unrelated early fault-tolerant ground-state energy estimation.
-Our approach has significant technical and practical benefits, and uses simplified classical post-processing compared to prior techniques---our theoretical and numerical results indicate that we achieve state-of-the-art performance.
-Furthermore, while our approach achieves Heisenberg-limited scaling, we also establish optimal query-depth tradeoffs up to polylogarithmic factors in the low-depth regime with provable theoretical guarantees.
+Amplitude estimation, in its original form, is formulated as phase estimation upon the Grover iterate.
+Subsequent improvements to the algorithm have eliminated the need for phase estimation and introduced low-depth variants that trade speedups for lower circuit depth.
+We make the key observation that amplitude estimation is equivalent to estimating the energy gap of an effective Hamiltonian, whereby discrete-time evolution is generated by amplitude amplification.
+This enables us to develop an amplitude estimation algorithm for both Heisenberg-limited and low-depth circuit regimes, inspired by statistical phase estimation techniques developed for early fault-tolerant ground-state energy estimation.
+In the Heisenberg-limited regime, our approach achieves performance comparable to state-of-the-art methods while using simplified classical post-processing.
+In the low-depth regime, it obtains optimal query--depth tradeoffs up to polylogarithmic factors, with provable guarantees and improved empirical performance over prior approaches.
+The resulting protocol is ancilla-free and requires only standard Grover reflections.
 Due to its flexibility, generality, and robustness, we expect our approach to be a key enabler for a broad range of early fault-tolerant applications.